coreyja/coreyja-blog/source/blog/20181110-vim-spelling-suggestions-fzf.html.md

 ## The Solution

 The first thing I needed was a list of the spelling suggestions for the word under the current cursor.
 Getting the current word is simple enough with `expand('<cword>')` so now I just needed to get the spelling suggestions for it.
 After a bit of digging [^1] I found the VIM function `spellsuggest`.
-This function takes the word we want suggestions for as its furst arguments.
+This function takes the word we want suggestions for as its first arguments.
 It also takes an optional second and third argument, which we are not currently using.
-The second argument is the number of suggestions to return, the defualt is 25.
-The third argument is a flag for wether we should filter to only capitalized words.
+The second argument is the number of suggestions to return, the default is 25.
+The third argument is a flag for whether we should filter to only capitalized words.

 ~~~vimscript
 spellsuggest(expand('<cword>'))